Have you ever wondered if rabbits can eat onions?

 When ingested, thiosulfate is broken down into sulfides, which can oxidize the hemoglobin in red blood cells.

-This process leads to the formation of Heinz bodies, which are clumps of denatured hemoglobin that attach to the red blood cell membrane.
+This process leads to the formation of Heinz bodies, clumps of denatured hemoglobin attached to the red blood cell membrane.

-These clumps weaken the membrane, causing red blood cells to rupture and resulting in hemolytic anemia.
+These clumps weaken the membrane, causing red blood cells to rupture and hemolytic anemia.

 2. Sulfur Compounds and Gastrointestinal Issues